-There are literally hundreds of activities, attractions, tours and excursions you can do in Santorini.
+You can do hundreds of activities, attractions, tours, and excursions in Santorini.
 Here is the ultimate list of what to do in Santorini to make this the best trip of your life.

 Best Beaches in Santorini